 TMVE vs. AUSF

 TMVE (Thrivent Mid Cap Value ETF) and AUSF (Global X Adaptive U.S. Factor ETF) are both Mid Cap Value Equities funds - TMVE tracks the Actively Managed while AUSF tracks the Adaptive Wealth Strategies U.S. Factor Index.
 Both are passively managed.
-Their correlation of 0.80 suggests significant overlap in exposure.
+A 0.76 correlation means they provide meaningful diversification when combined.
 TMVE charges 0.55%/yr vs 0.27%/yr for AUSF.

 Performance